-To my surprise, I felt a pang of sadness as I watched her sitting there.
+To my surprise, I felt a pang of sadness as I watched him sitting there.
 Part of my reaction was personal.
 I’ve noticed my own legs have been getting progressively weaker lately.
 And I often wonder how much longer I’ll be able to make the trek up the Berkeley hills to my campsite.

 But it was more than that.
-As much of a nemesis and a pain in the ass that Jerkle could be, she’d still been a part of my life for many years.
+As much of a nemesis and a pain in the ass that Jerkle could be, he’d still been a part of my life for many years.
 And I realized there was a bond there.
 I guess it’s like athletes who can be fierce rivals and hate each other’s guts all the years they’re competing against each other.
 But after they retire they realize there’s a strong bond there.
 A brotherhood.

 I’m starting to worry that I might crack up.
 I’m under so much pressure these days coming at me from so many different directions.
 I have to be careful I don’t snap.

 So I’m at Walgreens buying some stuff.
 I give the clerk the money and she’s ringing up my bill, when she says to me: